alanqrwang/keymorph/README.md

 Implementation of KeyMorph, an end-to-end learning-based image registration framework that relies on automatically detecting corresponding keypoints.
 Our core insight is straightforward: matching keypoints between images can be used to obtain the optimal transformation via a differentiable closed-form expression.
 We use this observation to drive the learning of anatomically-consistent keypoints from images.
 This not only leads to substantially more robust registration but also yields better interpretability, since the keypoints reveal which parts of the image are driving the final alignment.
 Moreover, KeyMorph can be designed to be equivariant under image translations and/or symmetric with respect to the input image ordering.
 We demonstrate the proposed framework in solving 3D affine registration of multi-modal brain MRI scans.

+## Updated Version of Code
+For an updated version of the code with better performance, supervised/unsupervised training variants, and support for nonlinear transformations, see our other branch: https://github.com/evanmy/keymorph/tree/tps.

 ## Requirements
 We tested our algorithm with ***Python 3.8*** and ***PyTorch 1.10*** and ***Torchvision 0.11.1***.
 Install the packages with `pip3 install -r requirement.txt`